🤯The Most Confusing Unit Conversions (And How to Never Get Them Wrong Again)

 💠Water → volume

 Always check if the recipe says “oz” or “fl oz.”
+For cooking accuracy, it’s helpful to understand milliliters to ounces conversions when working with liquids.

 Celsius vs Fahrenheit (Temperature Confusion)